 Released on June 22, 1984

-A handyman/martial arts master agrees to teach a bullied boy karate and shows him that there is more to the martial arts than fighting.
+Plot: A handyman/martial arts master agrees to teach a bullied boy karate and shows him that there is more to the martial arts than fighting.

 My thoughts: Part after-school special, part inspiring sports movie, The Karate Kid is one of the greatest sports movies and one of the finest 80s films I've ever seen.
 I used to get stoned and watch this movie all the time.
 It's corny, funny, and inspiring, and it has a fantastic soundtrack, such as You're the Best Around by Joe Esposito.
 The Will Smith produced/Jackie Chan starring remake sounds pretty risky, but the trailer looks promising.